 Online money managers

-There are plenty of money management tools out there which can help you organise your finances – which is critical if you want to tackle your debts.
-Services such as 7 Days, 7 Ways and YNAB will help you track every penny you are spending and work out what you owe, where your spending priorities should be and offer advice on boosting your income.
+There are plenty of money management tools out there that can help you organize your finances – which is critical if you want to tackle your debts.
+Services such as 7 Days, 7 Ways, and YNAB will help you track every penny you are spending and work out what you owe, where your spending priorities should be, and offer advice on boosting your income.

 Bill Alert tools

 When you need to pay off a lot of bills, tracking when they are due can get complicated.
 However, it’s something you must-do if you want to keep lenders happy and improve your credit score.
 The good news is that tools such as Finovera and many others can help make it easier for you to deal with your bills from one place.
 So, when due dates come, you get an alert sent to you so that you can avoid all the associated charges that accompany missing payments.